 TCS is one of the largest

-private sector employers in India, and the second-largest employer among listed Indian companies (after Coal India Limited).
-TCS had a total of over 335,620 employees as of October 2015, of which 31% were women.
+private sector employers in India, and the fourth-largest employer among listed Indian companies (after Indian Railways, Indian Army and India Post).
+TCS had a total of 3,78,497 employees as of December 2016, of which 31% were women.
 The number of non-Indian nationals was 21,282 as at March 31, 2013 (7.7%).
 The employee costs for the FY 2012-13 were US$4.38 billion, which was approx. 38% of the total revenue of the company for that period.
 In the fiscal year 2012-13, TCS recruited a total of 69,728 new staff, of whom 59,276 were based in India and 10,452 were based in the rest of the world.
 In the same period, the rate of attrition was 10.6%.
 The average age of a TCS employee is 28 years.
 The employee utilisation rate, excluding trainees, for the FY 2012-13 was 82%.
 TCS was the fifth-largest United States visa recipient in 2008 (after Infosys, CTS, Wipro and Mahindra Satyam).
 In 2012, the Tata group companies, including TCS, were the second largest recipient of H-1B visas.
 As of June 2014, TCS has over 300,000 employees.
 It is world's third largest IT employer behind IBM and HP.

 Subramaniam Ramadorai, former CEO of TCS, has written an autobiographical book about his experiences in the company called The TCS Story...and Beyond.